 - Go around the circle and give every student the opportunity to answer the question while the rest of the class listens.

-- Optional: If you want, you could give the other students a chance to make a comment or ask a question after each student shares.
+- Optional: If you want, you could give some other students a chance to make a comment or ask a question after each student shares.

 Relationship Building Activities: 30 Minutes